Geoffrey Rush wins case against Sydney newspaper publisher

 "This was, in all the circumstances, a recklessly irresponsible piece of sensationalist journalism of the very worst kind," the judge said.
 "It was difficult to avoid the conclusion that it was calculated to damage."

-The reports alleged inappropriate behavior by Rush while he was starring in the Sydney Theatre Company's production of "King Lear" in 2015 and 2016.
+The reports alleged inappropriate behavior toward co-star Eryn Jean Norvill by Rush while he was starring in the Sydney Theatre Company's production of "King Lear" in 2015 and 2016.

+Norvill, who played Lear's daughter Cordelia in the production, did not speak to the newspaper before the articles were published, but agreed to testify for the newspaper at the trial.
+The 34-year-old actress testified that while she was playing dead, Rush stroked his hand across the side of her right breast and on to her hip during a preview performance.

+Rush denied allegations that he deliberately touched Norvill's breast, her lower back under her shirt when they were backstage or making lewd gestures and comments toward her.

 He received his nation's highest civilian honor in 2014, the Companion of the Order of Australia, for service to the arts.